 In 2001 Carol Drymon of Wind Haven Ranch came up with the idea of crossing an Ocicat with a Bengal in order to create a wild looking cat without adding wild blood to the gene pool, by combining the best of both the Bengal and the Ocicat.
 The first litter of kittens arrived in 2003.
 Other breeders have now become involved and the breed is slowly in numbers and popularity.

 The breed is still relatively new to the cat fancy and is not currently recognised by all of the cat registry bodies.
 It is currently on the TICA registry as an experimental breed and was accepted by the UFO (United Feline Organisation) in November of 2004.

 The Cheetoh is large and well muscled but lithe and elegant with an athletic body.
-The hind legs are slightly longer than the front legs, giving the breed a low slung gait which is not seen in most other domesticated breeds of cat.
+The hind legs are slightly longer than the front legs, giving the breed a low slung gait which is not seen in most other cat breeds.

 The coat is short, sleek and thick but exceptionally soft to the touch.
-Spots or rosettes are well defined against a paler background.
+Well defined spots or rosettes against a lighter background.
 The Cheetoh comes in the following colours and markings:

 Brown spotted; silver spotted; cinnamon spotted; snow spotted; brown marbled; blue marbled; snow marbled.